ironhack-rmt-materials/wd-lesson-guide-and-resources/module 1/w2d1 - a - OOP - objects, methods and the this keyword.md

 ## (Bonus) Pair Maker Exercise

 Create a class "Cohort" with:
-- information of all students in our class (for each student, we just need to store the name -ex. "alice", "bob", "charly").
+- information of all students in our class (for each student, we just need to store the name -ex. "alice", "bob", "charlie").
 - functionality to select one student randomly
 - functionality to create random pairs
 - (bonus) if we try to generate pairs with an odd number of students, create a group of three.